Sign up FAQs

 Expect mainly off-road: hard baked, red African dirt roads, with a little bit of trail and a little bit of tarmac at the start and finish.
 The surface is perfect for running when it’s dry, giving a cushioned and comfortable running surface.
 The marathon is taking place as the rainy season comes to an end, but the ground may still be wet in places.

 The terrain is hilly, and the course includes some assents… but the views from the top are very much worth it!
 We’ll be at altitude of about 1150m.
 This isn’t in the bracket of serious altitude training (that starts at around 2000m) but you will likely notice a difference.
-Coming out beforehand for all the adventure will help you acclimatise a little, other than that our advice for best performance on the day is to stick to a good training plan before you come out, and/or just enjoy the experience!
+Coming out before race day for the full 7-Day Adventure will help you acclimatise a little.
+Other than that, our advice for best performance on the day is to stick to a good training plan before you come out, and/or just enjoy the experience!

-We strongly recommend bringing plenty of re-hydration salts with you to take the day before and the day of the race.
+We strongly recommend bringing plenty of re-hydration salts/products with you to take the day before and the day of the race.

-The 10k course has 2 water stations, the 21k has 5 and the 42k has 11, you can see the water stations clearly marked on the map.
+Specifically, the 10k course has 2 water stations, the 21k has 5 and the 42k has 11.
+You can see the water stations clearly marked on the course map here.
 There is also a bottle for each runner at the finish line.

-Water is provided in plastic bottles for easy drinking and bottles will be collected during and after the race by an organisation working with street children to raise money through recycling.
+Water is provided in plastic bottles for easy drinking.
+The bottles will be collected during and after the race by the Eco Brixs team, our partners who work to ensure plastic waste from the event is recycled.

 Training in Uganda before the race

-The runs will likely be about 5K, as many of you will be tapering – join the ones that fit in with your training plan.
-Don’t worry – we will accommodate all paces – expect a UGM team member leading and bringing up the rear.
+The runs will likely be about 5K as many of you will be tapering.
+Feel free to join the ones that fit in with your training plan.
+Don’t worry, we will accommodate all paces – expect a UGM team member leading and bringing up the rear, with the support of the runners’ club too.

 And the cherry on top?
 These runs will give you the opportunity to see even more of Masaka!